LunaCam78/openfang/doc/SXJ02ZM/SXJ02ZM_instructions.md

 # 4. Preparing the SD card (Windows/macOS/Linux)
+TODO: For this section, you need an openfang rootfs.

 ## Flash rootfs using Windows
 - Download and install any partitioning software.
 My favourite freeware for this is Active Partition Manager.
 - In Active Partition Manager, erase all partitions of the SD card.